GHub2014/GettingandCleaningDataProject/CodeBook.md

 6 LAYING

 #Features (measurements)
 features.txt: This was our initial list of measurement variables.
 From this list, I picked out 66 variables that were appropriate for this project.
 I chose 66 variables that were associated with means and standard deviations.
 I placed an asterisk next to the variables I used in my code.
 In the final data frame, each variable has its own column.
 I changed the variable names to make them more descriptive.
-Those names can be found later in this codebook.
+Those names can be found later in this codebook.<br />
 *1 tBodyAcc-mean()-X
 *2 tBodyAcc-mean()-Y
 *3 tBodyAcc-mean()-Z